 Sariel’s head shook.
 “Not that certain at all, to be honest.
 It doesn’t seem to be automatically passed on or anything, as I said.
 We’ve seen parents with it and then it doesn’t pop up again at all throughout any of their descendants for over a thousand years.
 From what I know of Cahethal’s studies, it’s just as I said, a completely random mutation that, if passed on, is extremely recessive.
 There could possibly be something in your background, but I would have to know a lot more before making any kind of educated guess.”

 Lincoln thought for a moment.
 “I should talk to my parents.
 As far as they’re concerned, Felicity and I are in a deep cover witness protection program.
-I keep telling them we can’t talk about it and they keep guessing which of the bad guys I report it on in LA decided to come after us.
+I keep telling them we can’t talk about it and they keep guessing which of the bad guys I reported on in LA decided to come after us.
 So it’s been a bit awkward.
 They’ll probably be even more curious if I start asking about our family history, but maybe I can convince them that it’s just to take my mind off things.
 I think Dad might have some old journals or something.
 If this is from something in my bloodline, there might be something in there.”

 “Anything might help,” Sariel agreed, “especially considering I very much doubt Cahethal will exactly jump to share any of her research notes.
 No matter how nicely I ask.”
 She had a slightly bemused expression while adding, “Although, it might be worth it to see the look on her face if I did.”

 Lincoln chuckled softly.
 “I don’t know her, but I still think I might pay for that.”
 He sobered quickly, however, adding, “Anyway, yeah, run any tests you need to on both Felicity and me.
 Whatever causes this condition, I’d rather it not take us by surprise.”

 With a nod, Sariel gently teased, “I take it that means you won’t have a problem donating more blood?”
 She had already summoned a vial to one hand, wiggling it at him.